MicrosoftDocs/globalization/globalization/methodology/pseudolocalization.md

 It simulates common effects of translation that commonly cause issues with a product.
 The transformation remains understandable enough that the product can still be used and tested without knowing a foreign language.

+While pseudo can help discover many potential issues with localization, it isn't a complete replacement for validating the translated application.

 Resources that haven't been exposed to localization are readily apparent because they won't be pseudo-translated.

 A pseudotranslation process can:

 - Add accents and characters from other scripts.

-  For example, the letter `a` is transformed into any one of `äáàāāǎǎăăåå`, selected at random.
+  For example, the letter `a` is replaced by any one of `αäáàāāǎǎăăåå` selected at random.
+  The digits 1-9 can be replaced by circled digits &#x2460;-&#x2468; (U+2460 - U+2468).
-  A parallel transformation is applied to other letters.
+  A similar replacement can be applied to other characters.

 - Expand the string to simulate the longer strings that result from translation.
+  Expanded strings reveal layout and truncation issues.

   When the source language is English, a good heuristic is to lengthen the text by 40%.
   In practice, there can be extreme cases where a string may be 200% or even 400% longer when translated into a real language.
-  Strings that are one or two words commonly grow proportionally longer than longer strings.
+  Strings that are one or two words commonly grow proportionally longer than strings with more words.

-  Expanded strings reveal layout and truncation issues.

 - Pad text to the expansion length using characters from other scripts, such as Greek, Cyrillic, Asian, and Indic scripts.